Armenian cuisine: Brandy

 Armenian brandy (կոնյակ konyak), known locally as konyak is perhaps Armenia's most popular exported alcoholic drink.
 It has a long history of production.
 Armenian brandy made by Yerevan Wine & Brandy Factory was said to be the favorite drink of British statesman Winston Churchill.
 It was the favorite alcoholic drink of Joseph Stalin, Franklin D. Roosevelt and Winston Churchill at the Yalta Conference at 1945.

 The history of Armenian brandy (Ararat Brandy) begins in 1877, in the winery of Armenian merchant N. Tairov (Yerevan).
 By 1890–1900 Yerevan was becoming a center for the production of brandy, numbering a number of factories owned by Gyozalov (1892), Saradjev (1894), Ter-Mkrtchian (1899), and others.
 In 1899, N. Tairov sold his factory to Nikolay Shustov's well-known brand in Russia.
-In 1914, there were 15 factories in the province of Yerevan (the largest the one now owned by Shustov) produced 210,010 deciliters of brandy.
+In 1914, there were 15 factories in the province of Yerevan (the largest the one later owned by Shustov) produced 210,010 deciliters of brandy.
 In 1921, the Soviet state took over Shustov's factory, and it was renamed to "Ararat".
 This became the main factory for wine manufacturing.

 Despite the fact that only brandies produced in the Cognac region of France have the legal permission to be called "cognac" according to Western trade rules, Armenian brandy is called cognac inside Armenia.
-Yerevan Brandy Factory is now negotiating to obtain an official privilege to market its brandy as cognac.

 Armenian brandy is categorized by its age and method of aging.
-The rated stars indicate the age of brandy since its fermentation starting from three stars.
-The most expensive cognacs have passed additional vintage for more than six years and have special names.
-The brandy is aged in oak barrels and is made from selected local white grapes grown in the Ararat Valley which is giving it a shade of caramel brown.
+The rated stars indicate the age of brandy since its fermentation starting from 3 stars.
+The most expensive cognacs have passed additional vintage for more than 6 years and have special names.
+The brandy is aged in oak barrels and is made from selected local white grapes grown in the Ararat Valley.